 The GM settlement was reached a year after Toyota paid $1.2 billion in penalties because of not releasing information about unintended acceleration that could cause injuries or death.

 The scandal is not over yet.
 More than 400 injury and fatality cases remain to be settled.

 GM changes involve the appointment of a new safety chief and the addition of 35 product safety investigators.
 More tests on vehicle parts are being conducted by GM and they are using aerospace industry standards.

-If you need a defective product attorney, reach out to the law firm of Simien & Simien immediately.
+If you're looking for a trusted Baton Rouge personal injury attorney, reach out to the law firm of Simien & Simien immediately.

 Call (800) 374-8422 to find out how you can receive a free case evaluation and get started on your claim.